-So while the payment freeze and 0% interest period are now extended through the end of the year, it’s worth being proactive.
-Particularly, if you have a loan in default, you will want to rehabilitate your repayment while you’re free from collections and additional harm to your credit report.
+While it’s possible the payment suspension and 0% interest period could be extended yet again by Congress, by the outgoing Trump Administration or by the incoming Biden Administration, it’s worth being proactive.
+Particularly if you have a loan in default, you will want to rehabilitate your repayment while you’re free from collections and any additional harm to your credit report.

-The federal loan repayment freeze, signed into law March 27 via the CARES Act, was only supposed to last through Sept.
-30. However, the resurgence of the coronavirus crisis — and its effect on the economy — has prompted the new White House order to extend the freeze.
+The federal loan repayment pause, signed into law March 27 via the Coronavirus Aid, Relief and Economic Security (CARES) Act, was only supposed to last through Sept.
+30, 2020.
+However, the resurgence of the COVID-19 crisis and its effect on the economy prompted a White House order to extend the relief program.

-With a stroke of the president’s pen Saturday, all federally-held student loans were set to enjoy deferred payments and no interest through the end of 2020.
-Borrowers can also elect to keep making monthly payments, which is a potential strategy to shorten your repayment term.
+As of Aug.
+8, deferred payment status and interest freeze on all federally held student loans was extended to Dec.
+31, 2020.
+Despite this option to pause repayment, borrowers can also elect to keep making monthly payments, which is a potential strategy to shorten the repayment term.

 Staying on top of the news is the first step in preparing for the resumption of your federal loan repayment, whenever it occurs.
 Staring at the screen, however, will only leave you waiting, hoping for good news.